JonKing93/pfdf/docs/guide/rasters/preprocess.rst

 ----
 Use the :ref:`clip <pfdf.raster.Raster.clip>` command to match a raster's bounds to the bounds of a second raster::

+    # The DEM's spatial bounds
     >>> dem = Raster('dem.tif')
     >>> dem.bounds
     BoundingBox(left=0, bottom=0, right=100, top=100)

+    # The dNBR has different bounds
     >>> dnbr = Raster('dnbr.tif')
     >>> dnbr.bounds
     BoundingBox(left=20, bottom=20, right=150, top=150)

+    # Clip the dNBR to the bounds of the DEM
     >>> dnbr.clip(bounds=dem)
     >>> dnbr.bounds
     BoundingBox(left=0, bottom=0, right=100, top=100)